sakana28/MA_notebook/about KX134.md

 Note that to properly change the value of this register, the PC1 bit in CNTL1 register must first be set to “0”.

 ![[Pasted image 20230913161907.png]]
+set the polarity of the physical interrupt to active high and configure for latched operation.